 We hit the trail with fresh legs this morning!
 The first few kilometers through outskirts of Logroño were very uninteresting, like walking through any big city anywhere.
-Closer to the edge of town it opens up into a parklike setting and turned out to be a nice walk.
+Closer to the edge of town, the way opens up into a parklike setting, a nice walk!
 We stopped for breakfast at a place called Café Cabaña del Tio Juarvi, there were great views here.

 The peregrina in this photo was one of the inspiring, irrational souls we met along the way.
 For her 60th birthday in early April, she walked out of the front door of her home in Germany and had been walking since.
 Her goal was Santiago de Compostela.

 We crossed from border of the Navarra and La Rioja regions just before entering Logroño.
 Navarra is known as the Basque region of Spain and La Rioja is the wine region.
 Today was our first full day in La Rioja, there are vineyards everywhere.